aspose-pdf/Aspose.PDF-Documentation/net/get-started/system-requirements/_index.md

 - .NET 7.0
 - .NET 8.0

 [^1]: Aspose.PDF for .NET is supported with .NET Framework 4.0.
 However, since .NET Framework 4.0 is obsolete, this support is provided solely for compatibility purposes.
-Please note that we reserve the right to discontinue publishing the assembly for .NET Framework 4.0 at any time during the second half of 2024.
+Please note that we reserve the right to discontinue publishing the assembly for .NET Framework 4.0 at any time.